Three tips to a faster, cleaner computer

-If Santa didn’t bring you a new top-of-the-line laptop this year, no need to pout.
-Follow these tips to keep your PC in fighting form for 2018.
+If you don't have a new top-of-the-line laptop, no need to pout.
+Follow these tips to keep your PC in fighting form.

 1. Kick out these old (and bloating) apps

-Whether you received a sparkling new PC for Christmas or have an old one on its last legs, almost all PCs have programs that are simply a waste of disk space and slow things down.
+Whether you have an old PC or recently purchased a sparkling new one (or received one as a gift), almost all PCs have programs that are simply a waste of disk space and slow things down.
 These could be apps you have completely forgotten about or “junkware” pre-installed by your PC-maker and never needed by you.
 Time to take out the trash in the new year with these steps:

 Windows 7/8 users: On your PC, open up Control Panel and click on Programs.
 Here you can find a list of every single application installed on your PC.
 I suggest going through the list item by item and uninstalling programs you don’t need.

 Windows 10 users: Click on the little Windows button in the lower left corner and click on the Settings icon.

 Click on Apps and Apps and Features.
 This list shows you all the new Windows apps, tools, drivers, and programs you’ve installed, including the built-in apps you might not need.
 Go through the list and pick and choose.
 Click Uninstall on items you’ve never really used.
 If you don’t know what an item is, Google it.
 Chances are, someone else has wondered the same thing and posted about it in a forum, which will help you make an educated decision.

 But what if you find an item in this list that you need?
 Well, if it takes up precious resources and slows you down, we have a recipe for that: Sleep Mode, which is included in Avast Cleanup Premium.
 Once installed, it shows you a list of all programs draining your PC and offers a way to temporarily freeze them.
 The cool thing: When you need them, they work as usual.
 The more programs you put to sleep, the faster your computer will be.